FTC: Affiliate Disclosure: All links pay commission

 The improved battery lives that followed the introduction of Sony chips were not solely due to more power-efficient GNSS chipsets, other tech factors conspired to get battery lives to the point where Garmin effectively solved the battery life conundrum for its chosen screen tech.

 Now, we have arrived at a point where it makes sense to start giving us the options to selectively lower battery lives to enable us to use other power-hungry hardware features that we value more…the obvious and clear example here is the introduction of AMOLED screens.
-But, in talks with some of the GNSS Chipset competitors like U-BLOX, it’s clear that all GNSS chipset manufacturers can also give us options to, essentially, boost reception quality by using more power.
+Thus, in talks with some of the GNSS Chipset competitors like U-BLOX, it became clear that all GNSS chipset manufacturers can give us options to, essentially, boost reception quality by using more power.

 Garmin Fenix 7 GNSS capabilities